MNLierman/Tech-Research-Notes-and-Solutions/Windows/Windows-Services-Info.md

 ## Research Notes and Descriptions of Windows Services
 #### Most guides and articles posted online regurgitate the same info that Microsoft provides.
 We investigate the true purpose of each Windows Service.
-Ultimately, our goal is to disable services and features that are not in use and the user (you) don't intend on using.
+Ultimately, our goal is to disable services for unneeded features – services the user (you) doesn't intend on needing.
 Doing so decreases the attack surface, and frees up system resources.

 #### >> This GitHub page is a WIP, as are most our resources we are uploading to GitHub.
 Our strategy is 1 is greater than 0; part of this concept is accepting that nothing is perfect, a published WIP is better than something collecting dust.